Learn Coping With Anxiety Tips And Explore Therapy

 The aim of this type of therapy is usually to uncover past experiences or unconscious beliefs that may be contributing to your anxiety with the aim of helping you release the emotional hold these things might have on you.
 Some research suggests that this form of therapy may be as effective as CBT in treating anxiety.
 As with CBT, it’s recommended that psychodynamic therapy be done under the guidance of a licensed mental health practitioner.

-9. Consult a doctor about medication for an anxiety disorder
+9. Consult a doctor and consider forms of medication for an anxiety disorder

 Some types of pharmaceuticals, including certain medications originally developed as antidepressants, can also be efficacious treatments for anxiety in some cases—typically in combination with therapy.
 Due to the potential for serious side effects, complications, and interactions, you should not attempt to obtain medication for anxiety unless it’s through a licensed physician or psychiatrist.